 This is how the verb to have alone could look in our Fields of Time.

 This is how the verb to do could look in the Fields of Time.

 What do we do, to feature words in our Fields of Time?
-We put together our thought about the grammatical time and person, to build our wording.
-We make up own minds and choose the features.
+We put together our thought about the grammatical time and person.

 For a start, we can think about s as the feature for the pronouns he, she, and it.

 Pronouns are words that can stand for grammatical persons.
 The words I, you, we, they, he, she, and it, are personal pronouns.